-NIDUS is led through the efforts of 13 co-investigators from 11 institutions throughout the United States.
-Each team member is an established researcher and/or clinician in the field of delirium research, who brings expertise from various fields including geriatrics, general medicine, anesthesiology, pulmonary/critical care, hospital medicine, rehabilitation, surgery, nursing, social work, epidemiology and statistics.
+NIDUS is led through the efforts of eight co-investigators from six institutions throughout the United States.
+Each team member and delirium investigator is an established researcher and/or clinician in the field of delirium research.
+As such, each delirium investigator brings expertise from various fields.
+Their expertise includes geriatrics, general medicine, anesthesiology, pharmacology, social work, epidemiology and statistics.
 Click 'View bio' to learn more about each delirium investigator.

 Sharon K. Inouye, MD, MPH

-Dr. Sharon K. Inouye is the Director of the Aging Brain Center at the Institute for Aging Research, Hebrew SeniorLife in Boston, Massachusetts.
+Dr. Sharon K. Inouye is the Director of the Aging Brain Center at the Hinda and Arthur Marcus Institute for Aging Research at Hebrew SeniorLife in Boston, Massachusetts.
 She holds the Milton and Shirley F. Levy Family Chair and is a Professor of Medicine at Harvard Medical School (Beth Israel Deaconess Medical Center).
-Her research focuses on delirium and functional decline in hospitalized older patients, resulting in more than 250 peer-reviewed articles to date.
-Currently, she is the overall principal investigator of the Successful Aging after Elective Surgery (SAGES) study, an $11 million Program Project on delirium funded by the National Institute on Aging, as well as 5 other active NIH-funded research projects.
+Specifically, her research focuses on delirium and functional decline in hospitalized older patients.
+To date, her work has resulted in over 250 peer-reviewed articles.
+Currently, she is the overall principal investigator of the Successful Aging after Elective Surgery (SAGES) study.
+This is an $11 million Program Project on delirium funded by the National Institute on Aging.
+Dr. Inouye also serves as PI on 5 other active NIH-funded research projects.

 Dr. Inouye developed and validated the Confusion Assessment Method (CAM), the most widely-used instrument for the identification of delirium worldwide.
-She developed the Hospital Elder Life Program (HELP), a multicomponent intervention strategy designed to prevent delirium by targeting six delirium risk factors.
-The HELP program has been adopted by over 200 hospitals worldwide.
+In addition, she developed the Hospital Elder Life Program (HELP).
+This multicomponent intervention strategy designed to prevent delirium targets six delirium risk factors.
+Furthermore, over 200 hospitals worldwide use the HELP program.

 Dr. Inouye was elected to the National Academy of Medicine (formerly Institute of Medicine) in 2011.
 She has been elected to Fellowship status in the Gerontological Society of America (2013), the American College of Physicians (2015) and American Geriatrics Society (2015).
-She recently received the 2015 M. Powell Lawton Award from the Gerontological Society of America.
+Recently, she received the 2015 M. Powell Lawton Award from the Gerontological Society of America.

 Eva Schmitt, PhD